opendatamesh-initiative/odm-site-platform/docs/architecture/product-plane/policy.md

 `PolicyEvaluationRequestResource`.

-When an evaluation request occurs, the Policy Microservice selects all the registered policies with the `suite` attribute matching the event type and forwards them to the right Policy Engine Adapter for the evaluation.
+When an evaluation request occurs, the Policy Microservice selects all the registered policies with the `evaluationEvent` attribute matching the event type and forwards them to the right Policy Engine Adapter for the evaluation.
 It then collects the results, aggregates them, and forwards a response to the original requester.

 Each event has a default input object, which will be the subject of the policy evaluations request.